-- day and time work was undertaken - members of teams that worked together - specific work area on the construction site - any breaks taken, including time and location
+- day and time work was undertaken - members of teams that worked together - specific work area on the construction site - any breaks taken, including time and location necessary (eg for HSRs, first aiders, emergency wardens) movement between sites should be recorded in the workplace mapping.
+It is acknowledged that the Federal Government's CovidSafe App may assist in the mapping of contact with other employees in the event of a positive case.

 Subject to the business restrictions imposed by the Victorian Government, movement between sites, or areas within large sites, should be minimised as much as possible.
-Where attending multiple sites is necessary (eg for HSRs, first aiders, emergency wardens) movement between sites should be recorded in the workplace mapping.
-It is acknowledged that the Federal Government's CovidSafe App will assist in the mapping of contact with other employees in the event of a positive case.
+Where attending multiple sites is